-Hey pro-gardeners and aspiring gardeners.
-Mrs. MIgardener (Sindy) here.
+Hey, pro-gardeners and aspiring gardeners.
+Mrs. MIgardener (Sindy) here!
 Today I would like to share with you 4 ways to work on your garden without being in the garden yet.
 For many of us here in the North, we are still getting snow and cold.
 Brrr.
 But even when the plants are sleeping we can still come up with some things to do now to gear up when Spring comes.
 Follow along on the post below for all the details.

-1. Start A Compost Pile.
+1. Start A Compost Pile

 Building a compost pile is as easy as just throwing food scraps in a bucket, to creating a mounded oasis of it in a little area of your backyard.
 Composting is very beneficial to do since it will break down organic matter and nutrients to later nourish your garden.
 Just like “You are what you eat” So will your garden be of what you feed it.
-Reccomended things to compost are fruits, veggies, egg shells, leaves.
+Recommended things to compost are fruits, veggies, eggshells, leaves.
 I would suggest avoiding throwing in the compost any large seeds, like avocado pits since they are slow to break down.
 Also, keep in mind that if anything thrown with a seed could sprout later in your garden, think tomato or pepper seeds.
-You can find more in depth tips in how to start one and maintain one in the link below.
+You can find more in-depth tips on how to start one and maintain one in the link below.
 More HERE.

-2. Save up coffee grounds!
+2. Save up coffee grounds

 3. Make a worm bin

 Worm bins are inexpensive to set up and a breeze to maintain.
 The worm castings are great to add to potting soil and raised beds.
-Worm castings have over 60 micronutrients and trace minerals, such as calcium, magnesium, nitrogen, phosphates and potash.
+Worm castings have over 60 micronutrients and trace minerals, such as calcium, magnesium, nitrogen, phosphates, and potash.
 They also help stimulate growth because of its humic acid.
-They are inexpensive to start and are a great one time investment, that you will be able to harvest from for a long time.
+They are inexpensive to start and are a great one-time investment, that you will be able to harvest from for a long time.
 View video here for tips.

 VIDEO: HOW TO START A WORM BIN FOR $10 Watch Here